zipvilization/Zipvilization/world/time/index.md

 > **It prevents development from being instantaneous.**

-That single constraint allows other things to matter.
+That allows other things to matter.

 Age.